 4. Clara (The Sugar-Cube Monster)

 “The famous ancient sugar cubes are my number one cure for lows!
 Now and then my stock at home runs short, but then I usually have a small stash of sugar packets from coffeehouses as backup.
 Those little packets work great for when I’m exercising, too, because they are easy to carry.
 My friends and family know that I can make good use of them and always save them for me when they go out.
 Hypos at breakfast are the worst for me – anything with honey better watch out – it’s my favorite and usually doesn’t survive a breakfast time low.”

 “It all depends on the nature of the low and the symptoms I’m feeling.
 When my blood sugar drops quickly, my discipline goes along with it and I eat everything in sight.
-After 20 years with diabetes I just can’t stand glucose tabs – they get stuck in my throat, literally.
-The only exception?
-Glucolift.
-Unfortunately they’re only available in the US.
-But actually, my favorite hypo treatment is Nutella.
+After 30 years with diabetes I just can’t stand glucose tabs anymore – they get stuck in my throat, literally.
+My favorite hypo treatment is Chocolate Hazelnut Cream.
 It’s rather unusual, considering the fat content.
-Nevertheless, 1-2 teaspoons of Nutella and my BG shoots upwards.
+Nevertheless, 1-2 teaspoons of it and my BG shoots upwards.
 The good thing about it is that I’ll remain relatively stable after that.
-At night I like those fruit squeeze pouches because I can keep them close to my bed.”
+At night I like either juice or marshmallows - easy to che chew when you are not fully awake."

 Many flavors for treating low blood sugars